-• Message: 0188: Invalid RFID Serialization Information Area
+Message: 0188: Invalid RFID Serialization Information Area

 Solution: The EEPROM checksum is not correct (block # 0 and 1).
-The system board should be replaced, and the box serial number needs to be reinstalled.
+The system board must be replaced, and the box serial number needs to be reinstalled.
 Have the computer serviced.

-• Message: 0189: Invalid RFID configuration information area
+Message: 0189: Invalid RFID configuration information area

 Solution: The EEPROM checksum is not correct (block # 4 and 5).
-The system board should be replaced, and the universally unique identifier (UUID) needs to be reinstalled.
+The system board must be replaced, and the UUID must be reinstalled.
 Have the computer serviced.